Aesica/RMMV/README.md

 - Final Fantasy "Gravity" (percent-of-hp) formula with immunity available via actor/enemy, class, equip, and state note tags
 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles
 - Can sort equip/state-added skills in with baseline skills and sort via various skill parameters

+**8/1/2019 - 1.95**
+- Bugfix for single skill commands.
+There was heinous fuckery afoot, but this is no longer the case.

 **7/26/2019 - 1.9**
 - Added functionality which allows one or more individual skills to be added to an actor's command window via note tags, such as FF6 Terra's Morph ability.  <Single Skill Command: x, ...etc>  Usable on actors, classes, equips, and states